 - Industry: Fast-growth industries will lead to higher 409A valuations.
 Fintech, Biotech, and AI will demand much higher valuations because companies in those industries have a high potential for future growth.

-- Projections: 409A valuations are intended to last for 12 months, so your valuation firm includes forward-looking information such as your financial projections or goals for the business over the next 12 months.
+- Projections: 409A valuations are intended to last for 12 months, so your valuation firm includes forward-looking information such as your financial projections, cash flow, and goals for the business over the next 12 months.
 The better your projections, the greater your 409A valuation.
 Of these three, your projections are the only metric within your control.

 Your company’s FMV is also used to arrive at its strike price and is highly dependent on your company's revenue, growth, and industry.
 Here are rough benchmarks we've seen based on hundreds of startup 409A valuations: